 DataWorks generates auto triggered node instances that are scheduled to run on the next day for an auto triggered node every night.
 You can click Backfill Data or Test in the Actions column of the auto triggered node to generate a data backfill instance or a test instance for the auto triggered node.

-Instance type | Scenario | Relationship with an auto triggered node (How an instance is generated) | Instance trigger method (How an instance is triggered to run) |
+Instance type | Scenario | Relationship with auto triggered nodes (How instances are generated) | Trigger method (How instances are triggered to run) |

-Periodic extract, transform, and load (ETL) operations are required. | Every night, DataWorks generates auto triggered node instances that are scheduled to run on the next day based on the snapshot information of an auto triggered node at a specific point in time.
-Note Auto triggered nodes cannot be automatically scheduled to generate instances in Operation Center in the development environment. | DataWorks triggers an auto triggered node instance for running. | |
+You want to perform periodic extract, transform, load (ETL) operations. | Every night, DataWorks automatically generates auto triggered node instances that are scheduled to run on the next day based on the snapshot information of an auto triggered node at the specified point in time.
+Note Auto triggered nodes cannot be automatically scheduled to generate instances in Operation Center in the development environment. | DataWorks triggers an auto triggered node instance to run. | |

-You want to backfill data of a historical period of time or a period of time in the future for the current auto triggered node and its descendant nodes.
-This indicates that you must perform ETL operations on the data of that period of time. | You must backfill data for the current auto triggered node to generate data backfill instances for the node. | After you backfill data, the data backfill instances are generated and triggered to run. | |
+You want to backfill data of a period of time in the past or in the future for the current auto triggered node and its descendant nodes.
+This means that you must perform ETL operations on the data of that period of time. | You must manually backfill data for the current auto triggered node to generate data backfill instances for the node. | After you backfill data, the data backfill instances are generated and triggered to run. | |

-Test an auto triggered task and view test instances generated for the task | You want to test the current auto triggered node to check whether the node can be run as expected.
-Note The code of the auto triggered node is run during the test. | You must test the current auto triggered node to generate test instances for the node. | After you perform the test, the test instances are generated and triggered to run. |
+You want to test the current auto triggered node to check whether the node can be run as expected.
+Note The code of the auto triggered node is run during the test. | You must manually test the current auto triggered node to generate test instances for the node. | After you perform the test, the test instances are generated and triggered to run. |

 Conditions for running an auto triggered node